Guyana: Education

-Guyana's literacy was one of the highest in the Caribbean, by estimated literacy rate of 96 per cent in 1990.
+Guyana's literacy was one of the highest in the Caribbean, by estimated literacy rate of 96 per cent in 1990, however, the functional literacy may have been only as high as 70%.
 In a 2014 UNESCO estimate, literacy is 96.7 in the 15–24 year old age group.
-However, the functional literacy may be only as high as 70%.

 Students are expected to take the NGSA (National Grade Six Assessment) for entrance into high school in grade 7.
 They take the CXC at the end of high school.
 Schools have introduced the CAPE exams which all other Caribbean countries have introduced.
 The A-level system, inherited from the British era, is offered only in a few schools.

 Infrastructure challenges affect access to education, especially for students in the hinterland.
 A World Bank assessment showed roughly 50% of teachers were "untrained, operated with inadequate teaching materials, and served children of parents with low levels of adult literacy".